Basel-Abouelnour/fawry-internship-task/scenario-2.md

 ```

 - and to add a local dns entry `10.20.30.40  internal.example.com` to the /etc/hosts file, which will override other dns configuration (based on the /etc/nsswitch.conf file)
+> ⚡ **Note:**
-- I didn't provide screenshots because there's no actull dashboard, it's a "scenario" so I didn't know what to provide.
+ I didn't provide screenshots because there's no actual dashboard, it's a "scenario" so I didn't know what to provide.